1.0 Purpose and Scope

 UQ workers and students who currently work or intend to work in early childhood education or special education settings are recommended to be protected against hepatitis A as well as those diseases listed in section 3.2.1.

-The Department of Education also recommends hepatitis B vaccination for those working in special education settings.
+Hepatitis B vaccination and confirmation of immunity is recommended for those working in special education settings.

 3.3 Laboratory workers and students